projectacrn/acrn-hypervisor/doc/tutorials/building_uos_from_clearlinux.rst

 *************************************

-In order to build out the image of UOS, please follow these steps in Clear Linux native:
+In order to build out the image of UOS, follow these steps to build a UOS image from Clear Linux:

 #.
 In Clear Linux native, install ``ister`` (a template-based
-   installer for Linux) inclued in the Clear Linux bundle ``os-installer``.
+   installer for Linux) included in the Clear Linux bundle ``os-installer``.
    For more information about ``ister``, please visit https://github.com/bryteise/ister.